-I certify that fies the Rigorous \ (name of student) Writing Requirement.
-The s has written a paper that satistudent wrote the paper on with the course,de no lower than C+ (or the ; the paper equivalent thereof).
+I certify that (name of student) has written a paper that satisfies the Rigorous W Vriting Requirement.
+The st udent wrote the paper tat at in connection on with the course, ; the paper qualified for a grad e no lower than C+ (or the e equivalent thereof).

-as directed research; the paper would receive a grade no lethe equivalent thereof) if it were written and graded to meet a seminar. , as a portion of a brief for an interscholastic moot court which the student is entitled to and will receive (or has received and course credit. - Signature of Supervising Professor Date
+as directed research; the paper would receive a grade no low the equivalent thereof) if it were written and graded to meet a reseminar. • as a portion of a brief for an interscholastic moot court which the student is entitled to and will receive (or has received) and course credit. - Signature of Supervising Professor Date